curi0sity-sys/mattijs.id/README.md

       <li>A one-page website in html that's my resume.
 Hosted on simple hosting package with ssl cert from hosting.nl </li>
     </ul>
   </li>
-<li>Zerosec.nl - Company website, simple one-pager.
-Website is there, just need a small design job.
-Hosted on simple hosting package with ssl cert from hosting.nl</li>
 <li>Storage systeem: rsync.net account to store everything, which automatically get's more storage.
 Buy this this week</li>
 </ul>